Aleksei Sutormin

-Aleksei Sergeyevich Sutormin (Алексей Серге́евич Сутормин; born 10 January 1994) is a Russian professional footballer who plays as a midfielder for Zenit St. Petersburg.
+Aleksei Sergeyevich Sutormin (Алексей Серге́евич Сутормин; born 10 January 1994) is a Russian professional footballer who plays as a midfielder for Krylia Sovetov Samara.
 He has also been successfully used as a right-back.

 Club career

-He made his debut in the Russian Second Division for FC Strogino Moscow on 15 July 2013 in a game against FC Torpedo Vladimir.
+He made his debut in the Russian Second Division for Strogino Moscow on 15 July 2013 in a game against Torpedo Vladimir.

-On 29 June 2019, he signed a 4-year contract with FC Rubin Kazan.
-Just 9 days later on 8 July 2019, after playing in 2 friendlies for Rubin, he moved again, signing a 3-year contract with 1-year extension option with Russian champion FC Zenit Saint Petersburg.
-On 21 September 2019, he scored a brace against his former club FC Rubin Kazan in the Russian Premier League.
+On 29 June 2019, he signed a 4-year contract with Rubin Kazan.
+Just 9 days later on 8 July 2019, after playing in 2 friendlies for Rubin, he moved again, signing a 3-year contract with 1-year extension option with Russian champion Zenit St. Petersburg.
+On 21 September 2019, he scored a brace against his former club Rubin Kazan in the Russian Premier League.

 On 7 April 2022, Sutormin signed a new contract with Zenit through the 2024–25 season.

+On 11 February 2024, Sutormin moved on loan to Sochi.
+On 15 August 2024, he was loaned to Rostov.

+On 8 July 2025, Sutormin joined Krylia Sovetov Samara on a one-seadon deal.

 International career

 He was called up to the Russia national football team for the first time for World Cup qualifiers against Croatia, Cyprus and Malta in September 2021.
 He made his debut on 8 October 2021 against Slovakia.
 In his second game three days later against Slovenia, he was chosen as team captain.
 In his next game against Cyprus on 11 November 2021, he scored his first goal for the national team.